 |License: some rights reserved by Melchior|

 There is an odd phenomenon to be found in a bowl of mixed nuts called the Brazil nut effect.
 Some unknown physical property of a bowl of nuts makes big nuts rise to the surface and smaller ones to sink.
-What does that have to do with organizational management?
+What does that have to do with organizational management, politics and practically any endeavor involving groups of people?
 I’m glad you asked.

 Any time you collect a large group of people, leaders of men (and women) are faced with a curious phenomenon.
 It always seems, in any crowd, that the more, shall we say, “colorful” characters in the group tend to vie for a place at the crowd’s center.